DanSan23/NYC-Taxi-Homework2-ADM-2018/README.md

 The data for this analysis have been taken from http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml

 ### Script
-Each following scripts answers the related question:
+Each scripts in the repository answers the related question:

 * **RQ1.py**